 The couple write love letters to each other before the wedding which they will seal in an envelope, this is added to their favourite bottle of wine or drink of choice and placed with any other memorabilia in the wine box.

 During the wedding ceremony, the couple will seal the box and vow not to open it until an anniversary of their choice.
 The only other time that the box can be unsealed is when they are having thoughts of separating at which time they will drink the wine and read the letters which will hopefully remind them why they fell in love and chose to be together in the first place.

 Jumping the Broom

-Based upon a time in history when taxes were to be paid for the windows and doors in your dwelling, the doors where often blocked with brooms that newlyweds had to jump over who moving into their marital home.
+Based upon a time in history when taxes were to be paid for the windows and doors in your dwelling, the doors were often blocked with brooms that newlyweds had to jump over before moving into their marital home.
 It is also believed to symbolise the clearing away of negativity with a sweep of the broom and represents the togetherness of jumping into the next phase of life together with both feet.

 Food and Drink Ceremonies

 There are countless unity ceremonies involving food and drink.
 The simplest and oldest comes from the Old Testament and is the Salt ceremony were the couple pours salt from each of their bags to fully integrate the grains, never to be separated.
-Norse tradition has bread soaked in beer as a unity ceremony and Russian tradition has mothers baking elaborately decorated loves to be eaten together at part of the wedding feast.
+Norse tradition has bread soaked in beer as a unity ceremony and Russian tradition has mothers baking elaborately decorated loaves to be eaten together at part of the wedding feast.

 Alcohol is always popular, with Mead ceremonies, beer and wine mixing (though not together) or become fully contemporary with a cocktail making all of your own, which could be enjoyed by your guests at the reception.